Nazanin-hub/Stock-Analysis/README.md

 1-What are the advantages or disadvantages of refactoring code?

+- Advantages:

+    1. Refactoring helps programming faster
+    2. Refactoring helps finding bugs
+    3. Refactoring makes software easier to understand
+    4. Refactoring makes the code clean and organized

+- Disdvantages:

+    1. It's risky when the application is big.
+    2. It's risky when the existing code doesn't have proper test cases.
+    3. It's risky when developers do not understand what's all about.
+    4. It may introduce bugs.

 2-How do these pros and cons apply to refactoring the original VBA script?